iterate-ch/docs/protocols/sftp/index.md

 ### Public Key Authentication

-Public-key authentication allows you to connect to a remote server without sending your password over the Internet.
-Public-key authentication uses two keys:
+Public-key authentication allows you to connect to a remote server without a password.
+Instead, public-key authentication uses two keys:
-1. a private key that only you have that should be kept in a secure place and protected with a password
+- a private key that only you have that should be kept in a secure place and protected with a password.
-2. the public key, which is placed on the server you wish to gain access to, usually by the system administrator when your account is set up.
+- the public key, which is placed on the server you wish to gain access to, usually by the system administrator when your account is set up.

-Private keys can be configured in the [Bookmark](../../cyberduck/bookmarks.md) or [Connection](../../cyberduck/connection.md) panel.
+Private keys to authenticate with can be selected in the [Bookmark](../../cyberduck/bookmarks.md) or [Connection](../../cyberduck/connection.md) panel.

 #### PuTTY Key Format Interoperability